Try Messaging API out

 Step 2 - Accommodation receives message

-The accommodation host receive the request in this case via Booking.com Extranet messages center, where the Demand Api Messaging Test Hotel has a pre-defined rejection reply that is automatically sent to the guest.
+The accommodation host receive the request in this case via Booking.com Extranet messages center, where the Demand API Messaging Test Hotel has a pre-defined rejection reply that is automatically sent to the guest.

 Example of the automatic rejection message sent to the guest email: